All Death Messages

 ]

-The topmost style defines an anonymous category for entities of type "player".
+The topmost style defines an anonymous category for entities of type "wolf".
 The bottom one refers to the built-in "named" category.

-The "italic" property is taken from the topmost style; player names will not be italicized.
+The "italic" property is taken from the topmost style; its names will not be italicized.

-The topmost style does not define a "underline" property, so the lower property is used, and player names will be underlined.
+The topmost style does not define a "underline" property, so the lower property is used, and its name will be underlined.

 Commands